johnwargo/johnwargo-static-11ty/src/posts/2025/unihiker-pycharm.md

 Back at the Deployment configuration, the **SSH Configuration** field should populate with the SSH configuration you just created (and validated).

-For **Root path** use `/`.
+For **Root path** use `/root`.
 Again, ignore the stuff about the web server URL, you don't need one since we won't have one.

 {% image "src/images/2025/unihiker-pycharm-09.png", "PyCharm Deployment Configuration with an SSH Configuration configured", "image-full" %}

-Switch to the **Mappings** tab on the dialog and set the **Deployment path** to `root` since that's the folder where the Unihiker expects to find python programs it can execute.
 Click the dialog's **OK** button to save your changes.

-{% image "src/images/2025/unihiker-pycharm-10.png", "PyCharm Deployment Mapping", "image-full" %}

 Back in the code editor, right-click on the python program you want to deploy to the Unihiker device.
 In the menu that appears, select **Deployment** then **Upload to Unihiker** as highlighted in the following figure.